5 Unexpected Spiritual Self-Care Lessons I Learned When I Got Covid fo – Journaling is Self-Care LLC

 My friends who are more emotional and tend to worry were left out of the loop.
 Although I knew they would’ve meant well, I didn’t need or want anyone constantly checking on me and saying things like “Aww, you poor baby.”

-I knew I wasn’t on my deathbed and my and although I was feeling pretty miserable, my symptoms weren’t all that bad.
+I knew I wasn’t on my deathbed and although I was feeling pretty miserable, my symptoms weren’t all that bad.

 But of course, I was nervous based on all of the scary reports I’d been seeing on the news since the start of the pandemic.
 While I was doing a good job at keeping my nerves at bay and my thoughts positive, I didn’t need anyone to project their fears onto me or cause me to worry.